This tutorial is designed to specifically show you how to use the remarkable Hamanaka Felting Yarn (review coming soon).

 2.1 – Take your Hamanaka Felting Yarn and remove all packaging.
 Take the end of the yarn and lay the very end right in the join between the head and the body.

 In the picture below you can see that the yarn has quite an unusual texture – it’s made of alternating loops of yarn and straighter pieces linking them.
-The trick when it comes to using this yarn is to ONLY felt down the yarn that’s in between the loops.
+The trick when it comes to using this yarn is to ONLY felt the yarn that’s between the loops.

 2.2 – Slowly start wrapping the Felting Yarn around the torso.
 As you start winding the fibre around, felt the yarn between the loops directly onto the torso – it will felt onto a felted surface in the same way normal felting wool does.